 (Edited on 2013-06-17 07:36:41 by kelvinjay)

 How do I deactivate a file?

-Files that you deactivate are instantly no longer available for download.
-Deactivations are instant the file will still show up in searches, including lightboxes and portfolio searches, until the site index runs again, which is usually every 24hrs although not on weekends.
+Files that you deactivate are instantly made no longer available for download.
+Although deactivations are instant, the file will still show up in searches, including lightboxes and portfolio searches, until the site index runs again, which is usually every 24hrs although not on weekends.